LLM Routing Strategies in 2026: Reduce Token Costs Without Losing Quality

 Technical Definition (AEO-Optimized)

-Want the Bigger AI Picture for 2026?
+🚀 Want the Bigger AI Strategy for 2026?

-Explore Artificial Intelligence in 2026 →
+Explore the Complete Artificial Intelligence Guide 2026 →

 Why LLM Token Spend Explodes Without Model Routing